-John Merz DVM, Practice Co-Owner
+John Merz, DVM, Practice Co-Owner

-Ron Moore DVM, Practice Co-Owner
+Ron Moore, DVM, Practice Co-Owner

-Dr. Moore has been with the BCAC since 1985.
-After graduating from the University of Minnesota, he interned at what was then the Buffalo Veterinary Clinic, and never left.
-Growing up on a dairy farm in Clear Lake, South Dakota, Dr. Moore’s early experiences cultivated an interest in animal health and fostered an enduring love and respect for animals.
+Dr. Moore has the honor of having been part of the Buffalo Companion Animal Clinic since 1985.
+(We're not saying he's the oldest guy here but he has been here the longest!)
+After graduating from the University of Minnesota he interned at what was then the Buffalo Veterinary Clinic and never left.
+Growing up on a farm in Clear Lake, South Dakota, helped foster an interest and admiration for animals large and small.

-After graduating in 1988 from the University of Minnesota, Dr. St. Amant worked part-time for several metropolitan area veterinarians before joining the Buffalo clinic full time in 1993.
+After graduating from the University of Minnesota's College of Veterinary Medicine, Dr. St. Amant worked part-time for several metropolitan area veterinarians before joining BCAC in 1993.

-Dr. St. Amant is an avid hobby horticulturist.
-From “common” houseplants to various species of exotic orchids, Dr. St.Amant’s knowledge of plants and careful nurturing results in beautiful, healthy plants.
+Dr. St. Amant is also an avid horticulturist.
+From “common” houseplants to various species of exotic orchids, his knowledge of plants and careful nurturing results in beautiful, healthy plants.
 His success is evident throughout the clinic where it is common to see plants blooming all seasons of the year.
-When he's not at the clinic, Dr. St. Amant enjoys camping with his wife and two children and tending his own companion animals.
+When he's not at the clinic, Dr. St. Amant enjoys traveling with his wife and two children, agility training with his rescued Australian Cattle Dog mix, and relaxing with his other companion animals.

 Certified in Veterinary Acupuncture

-Rita Sarvie CVT, Practice Manager
+Rita Sarvie, Practice Manager

-Rita joined the BCAC in 1987.
+Rita joined Buffalo Companion Animal Clinic in 1987.
 She attended St. Cloud State University and the Medical Institute of Minnesota.
-Rita believes learning is a lifelong process and continues to attend classes and work towards a certification is practice management.
-She grew up in Buffalo and feels a strong tie to the community, which she has seen many changes in over the years.
-Rita is proud of the BCAC in their growth and continued commitment to high quality, progressive medicine.
+She believes learning is a lifelong process and continues to attend accounting and management classes.
+Rita grew up in Buffalo and has always felt a strong connection to the community.
+She is proud of BCAC for the tremendous growth the clinic has experienced over the years, while continuing the commitment to high quality, progressive medicine.

-Our Certified Veterinary Technicians all have two years of advanced training that allows them to wear many hats.
+The Buffalo Companion Animal Clinic excels in many areas, one of these we are most proud of are our Certified Veterinary Technicians (CVT).
+Our technicians all have two years of advanced training that allows them to wear many hats.
 If we look at their equivalents in the human medical field they perform the same duties as:

 - Laboratory technician

-- Radiography technician (x-ray tech)
+- Radiography technician (x-ray)